yitaozh/yitaozh.github.io/source/_posts/1879D-Sum-of-XOR-Functions.md

         x ^= num;
         for (int j = 0; j < 30; j++) {
             int bit = (x >> j) & 1;
+            // take this as an example
+            //  for one index, it's always zero, suddenly for the ith number,
+            //  its bit at this index is 1.
+It means all the previous subArray
+            //  can be counted against, and we need to calculate the number of
-            res = (res + ((count[j][1 - bit] * i - sum[j][1 - bit]) % 998244353 << j) % 998244353) % 998244353;
+            //  0s, along with the total of their index res = (res + ((count[j][1 - bit] * i - sum[j][1 - bit]) % 998244353 << j) % 998244353) % 998244353;
             sum[j][bit] += i;
             count[j][bit]++;